5 Must-Haves for a Winning SEO Strategy

 In this in-depth guide, we're going to share the primary elements of a winning SEO strategy, including what they are and how to get started.

-The 5 Basic Components of Search Engine Optimization
+The 5 Foundational SEO Components of Search Engine Optimization

 An SEO strategy consists of five essential components: keyword research, content creation, on-page optimization, link building, and technical SEO.
 Let's take a closer look at each of them now, so you can start building an SEO strategy of your own.